- Student Life

 SCCC Athletic Director David Gonzalez said that Torino possesses the special ability to encourage her players to be the best they can on and off the court.
 "Dayna excels at communicating with and motivating her players," Gonzalez said.
 "She gets the most out of them and they play the game the right way by playing unselfishly on offense and tenaciously on defense.
 It is a testament to her that they do."

 Torino reflected on receiving the award.
 "It was a tremendous honor to be awarded coach of the year," she said.
 "However it's not just my award.
 The award is a testament to the perseverance and dedication of my players.
-They kept pushing when it would have been so easy to give up.
-This honor is not just mine.
-It belongs to my first-year assistant coach Zoe Naylor as well.
-I couldn't have done it without her."
+They kept pushing when it would have been so easy to give up."

 One of the 30 community colleges in the State University of New York system, the nation's largest comprehensive system of higher education, Schenectady County Community College in upstate New York enrolls more than 7,000 students.
 SCCC offers more than 40 career degree, transfer degree and certificate programs.
 The College opened its doors for classes in 1969 and continues to provide affordable comprehensive higher education and adult educational opportunities in response to local educational needs.
 To learn more, visit www.sunysccc.edu.